Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 Similar to other data loader modules, to run this data loader turn "pubmed_bulk_loader" in the ignore section to "false" (and data_loader, cord_loader and text_loader to "true") and provide the following arguments:

 #### Config file arguments:
 - "output_path": Path to the folder in which the output files (JSON files, PMID list and the files with counts (optional) are to be saved.
-Note that this should be an empty folder as files that are already present and converted to json from a previous download will otherwise be converted again causing long processing times.
+Note that this should be an empty folder.
 - "baseline": The PubMed annual baseline version listed in the file names, e.g. 24 in pubmed24n0001.xml.gz
 - "subset": Set tp "true" if a subset of the baseline is to be downloaded, otherwise "false" downloads the entire baseline.
 - "subset_range": Specify a range of file numbers (without the starting zeros) if a subset of files is to be downloaded, e.g. to download files numbered 1 to 160 (inclusive) add [1,160],
 - "get_nightly_update_files": Set to "true" if nightly update files are to be downloaded alongside the annual baseline, otherwise set to "false".
 Note that a range must be provided under "update_file_range" if this is set to "true".
 - "update_file_range": Provide the range of update files to be downloaded if "get_nighly_update" is set to "true", e.g. [1167,1298] to download files 1167 to 1298 (inclusive).
 To see the available files, check: https://ftp.ncbi.nlm.nih.gov/pubmed/updatefiles/
 - "count_articles": Set to "true" if the number of articles within each file is to be counted and stored in a file called count.txt in the output folder.
 Otherwise, set to "false".
 - "raw_download_path": Path to the folder where the gz files and err.txt file are to be saved.
 If it is left empty ("raw_download_path": "") the gz files and error file are not saved.
+Note that this should be an empty folder.

 If you only want to download the update files, set subset and get_nightly_update_files to "true" and subset_range to [0,0].
 Then define the range of update files under update_file_range.